zhenlab-ltri/TrackStim/README.md

 1. ensure that the camera and stage are both connected to the mac and turned on
 2. quit Micro-Manager and TrackStim and open them again
 3. if you encounter errors where TrackStim or Micro-Manager won't start, shutdown your computer and restart it.
+4. every time an image acquisition finishes, TrackStim stops live mode.
+You will have to restart live mode after every image acquisition by pressing the live mode button in Micro-Manager

 ### Development Guide/Documentation
 TODO